celestiaorg/celestia-app/docs/architecture/adr-015-namespace-id-size.md

 ## FLUPs

-- [ ] @rootulp analyze the NMT proof size given the candidate sizes
 - [ ] @rootulp explore the possibility of using 32 bytes with an optimization to not send all 32 bytes over the wire.

 ## References